jeh15/crazyswarm_drake/README.md

 ## Setup Note:

-Everything is contained in a Dockerfile which can be pulled: ``docker pull jeh15/drone:latest``
+Everything is contained in a Dockerfile.
+For easy use run ``./runcontainer.sh``

 This Docker is built using ``nvidia/cuda`` as a base.